apache/qpid-dispatch/doc/book/introduction.rst

 - An endpoint can do all of its messaging through a single transport connection
 - Avoid opening holes in firewalls for incoming connections

+Provides messaging connectivity where there is no TCP/IP connectivity

+- A server or broker can be in a private IP network (behind a NAT firewall) and be accessible by messaging endpoints in other networks (learn more).

 Simplifies reliability

 - Reliability and availability are provided using redundant topology, not server clustering